sugarkube/sugarkube/ROADMAP.md

 * Launch a minikube cluster works
 * Install kapps, but:
   * without templating/file generation
-  * wihtout consulting a SOT so all kapps in a manifest will be installed/destroyed regardless of the current state of the cluster
+  * without consulting a SOT so all kapps in a manifest will be installed/destroyed regardless of the current state of the cluster
 * Add licence (Apache 2 probably)